 - 24/7 support by phone, WhatsApp or email (I use the WhatsApp support when I have questions and they are very quick to reply)

 Need to Know

-- You need an unlocked phone (which you can do at any telecom store)
+- You need an unlocked phone

 - You can’t remove and reapply the travel sticker to another SIM card so if you get a new phone or new home SIM you will need to purchase a replacement sticker

 - They do offer eSIM but I wouldn’t recommend it.
 It is not compatible with all phones, and only data packages can be used with the eSIM (voice or calling is not enabled with the eSIM, at the time of writing this post)